Learn These 4 Tagalog Polite Words Immediately

-Why would you learn a language?
-Isn’t it to communicate with the locals?
+Why would you learn the Tagalog language?
+Isn’t it to communicate with Filipinos?
 In communicating with the locals, you need to build strong connections.
 It’s important to convey your message clearly and, most importantly, accurately.
 You can do this by first learning how to sound and speak politely.
+Let’s get started!

 Common Tagalog Polite Words